fnandot/fnandot/README.md

         always A/B tested, was our day to day.
         Among other things, working and dealing with high availability and large scale systems.
-        And how important is to have the correct logging and monitoring of your systems, with aproximately 700k daily users.
+        And how important is to have the correct logging and monitoring of your systems, with approximately 700k daily users.
         Also designing solutions with different AWS (such DynamoDB, SQS, SNS, Aurora, etc)
         """.trimIndent()
     ),